-At lunch yesterday, there was a line backing almost out the front door and all the tables inside were occupied.This morning, its doors are open for breakfast and it is early enough to get a table.
-It is quiet inside ,at this moment ,and a cool breeze rushes through the room, coming from the Caribbean Sea, a few blocks to our south.
+At lunch yesterday, there was a line here backing almost out the front door and all the tables inside were occupied.This morning, its doors are open and it is early enough to get a good table by a window.
+It is quiet and a cool breeze rushes through the room, coming from the Caribbean Sea a few blocks to our south.

-Regulars are just finishing, joking, getting ready to go to work, all men in their forties and fifties going to jobs to support their families.
+Regulars are just finishing their coffee, joking, getting ready to go to work, all men in their forties and fifties going to jobs to support their families.

 The beauty of the Zona Colonia is that you find new twists every day.
 As a traveler, everything begins new, and, by the time it stops being new, it is time to board a plane and fly home.
-When you get home, the travel spirit is still burning inside you and you see your own home with new eyes and a new heart, fall back in love with the little table you sit at in the morning for breakfast as sparrows squabble on tree branches within your line of sight.
+When you get home, the travel spirit is still burning inside you and you see your own home with new eyes and a new heart.

-Keeping our spirit alive is a daily responsibility.
+Keeping our spirit alive takes a little work..

-I’m not one who wants a dead spirit in my live body and a live spirit in a dead body is a matter for higher authorities than we have on this Earth.
+I’m not one who wants a dead spirit in my live body.

 Alan, my cigar loving brother, tells me he met Carlito Fuentes at a cigar exposition in Las Vegas, Nevada a few years back and has a photo of Carlito and himself with Carlito’s sister.
 Alan likes the “858” Maduro’s and appreciates the civic works of the Fuentes family.